 Chicago Hit and Run Accident Attorney

 Drivers in Illinois are required to stop and remain at the scene when they are involved in a car accident.
 Unfortunately, people often speed away before the police arrive to dodge a criminal conviction or escape financial responsibility for the injuries they cause.
 Since car accident victims in Chicago usually recover compensation for their medical bills, lost wages, and pain and suffering from the at-fault driver’s insurance company, hit-and-run accident victims are left to shoulder the financial burdens of the crash.
 Fortunately, if the driver who caused your crash left the scene, you have legal options.
-The hit-and-run accident attorneys at Lloyd Miller Law Group can help you file a claim against your own uninsured motorist policy, sue a third party who contributed to your crash, or identify other sources of recovery.
+The hit-and-run accident attorneys at Lloyd Miller Law can help you file a claim against your own uninsured motorist policy, sue a third party who contributed to your crash, or identify other sources of recovery.

 Recovering Compensation After a Hit-and-Run Accident